abudesai/rt_mc_class_base_random_forest_sklearn/README.md

 During the model development process, the algorithm was trained and evaluated on a variety of publicly available datasets such as email primary-tumor, splice, stalog, steel plate fault, wine, and car.

 This Multi-class Classifier is written using Python as its programming language.
 Scikitlearn is used to implement the main algorithm, create the data preprocessing pipeline, and evaluate the model.
 Numpy, pandas, and feature_engine are used for the data preprocessing steps.
 SciKit-Optimize was used to handle the HPT.
-Flask + Nginx + gunicorn are used to provide web service which includes two endpoints- /ping for health check and /infer for predictions in real time.
+Flask + Nginx + gunicorn are used to provide web service which includes three endpoints- /ping for health check, /infer for predictions in real time and /explain to generate local explanations.